adamtpowell/ulexite-gemini/readme.md

 # Ulexite

-Ulexite is a feed reader for the gemini:// protocol, support gemfeed (list of links with ISO dates), and atom feeds, with support for more on the way.
+Ulexite is a feed reader for the gemini:// protocol, supporting gemfeed (list of links with ISO dates), and atom feeds, with support for more on the way.
 It's usable in its current state, but there are probably better options.

 ## Usage